tdda/tdda/doc/source/serialformat.md

   newlines.
 Default: `"\""`.

 **`escape_char`** *(string)*
-: The character used to escape the quote character within a quoted field (when not using stutter quoting).
+: When this is set to `\\` (the only value it is likely to take) this means that quote characters in quoted strings are escaped with backslash `"like \"this\" example".
+Backslash also escapes itself, and may be used to escape separators, whether quoted or not.
+  It has no significance for common control escapes, which may appear as `\n`, `\r`, `\t`, `\f` in files regardless of this setting.
+  Overescaping is common (escaping characters that don't need to be escaped in context) and this setting has no particular bearing on the cases.
+Most readers simply remove unnecessary escape characters.
   Default: `"\\"`.

 **`stutter_quotes`** *(boolean)*
-: If `true`, the quote character is escaped by doubling it (Excel style).
-If `false`, the escape character is used.
+: If `true`, the quote character is escaped by doubling it, `"like ""this"" example"`.
+  If `false`, the escape character is used to escape embedded quotes.
+  `"""this"""` would be used to represent thr word this in double quotes when stutter is `true`.
   Default: `false`.

 **`null_indicator`** *(string or array of strings)*
 : The string or strings used to represent null/missing values.